 Solid or Self

 The lilac tone is warmer whilst the blue is a deep shade of gray.
 The chocolate is rich brown while the red is ginger or copper.
-Black Persians are only that, pitch black, while the white is the color of milk.
+Black Persians are only that, pitch black, while white is the color of milk.

 Tortoiseshell